allejo/Intro-To-Web/_lessons/chapter-01/lesson-1-the-basics-of-a-website.md

 ## CSS - The Beauty

-CSS defines how a website looks; e.g. the colors, the width of elements, fonts, etc. Without CSS, sidebars could not exist because every element in HTML will take up an entire row (more on this later).
+CSS defines how a website looks; e.g. the colors, the width of elements, fonts, etc. Without CSS, sidebars could not exist because every element in HTML will take up the entire width of your browser by default  (more on this later).

 Here are a few things you can do with CSS: